PMBio/mtSet/README.md

 ## How to use mtSet?

-After cloning the repository, mtSet can be run from the command line or in python.
-More info can be found in the wiki (https://github.com/PMBio/mtSet/wiki).
+Please find more info in the wiki (https://github.com/PMBio/mtSet/wiki)

 ## License
 See [LICENSE] https://github.com/PMBio/mtSet/blob/master/LICENSE